Dyalog/Math/README.md

 ## A math workspace and libraries for Dyalog APL

-This repository contains a math workspace for Dyalog APL with functions for finding eigenvalues and eigenvectors, matrix inversion and division, and discrete Fourier transforms.
+This repository contains a math namespace for Dyalog APL with functions for finding eigenvalues and eigenvectors, matrix inversion and division, and discrete Fourier transforms.